 Why did you choose to live and teach in Cambodia?
 What did you like and dislike about it?

-I had travelled there extensively and decided I wanted to settle there for a while.
-It was an amazing experience and Siem Reap is the perfect place for expats and travellers.
-It has an amazing community, great food and tons to do.
+I had traveled there extensively and decided I wanted to settle there for a while.
+It was an amazing experience and Siem Reap is the perfect place for expats and travelers.
+It has an amazing community, great food, and tons to do.

 Be warned – it can be really noisy!
-The dogs barking all night, the four-day weddings, building sites appearing outside your window and everyone getting up at 5am does eventually take its toll!
+The dogs barking all night, the four-day weddings, building sites appearing outside your window, and everyone getting up at 5 am do eventually take their toll!

 What is the cost of living like compared to your earnings?
 Are you able to save money?